TopoX84/SecureIPT/README.md

 # Secure IPTables

-A Shell script for securing IPTables against retarded script kiddies.
+A Shell script for securing IPTables from common Denial of Service attacks.

-Actually works now, Sorry i didn't test the first version..
+Actually works now without modification.

-You will need to give the script Root privledges to run it.
+You will need to run the script as Root.
+(Required for changing IPTables filters)

 # Extra Security